 The Apache Accumulo community is happy to promote and encourage use of Accumulo in ways that are novel and reusable by other users within the community.
 As such, we’re happy to curate a list of projects related to Accumulo to give them visibility to a larger audience.
-To have you project listed here, send a request to the developer’s mailing list
+The following list is provided without endorsement.

 Open source projects using Accumulo